-This majestic Hindu temple had got chiseled Italian marble for its construction, this New Jersey Indian temple is an absolute marvel .
-One of the most attractive things about the Akshardham Temple in New Jersey is that stone marble and also the marbels were from Rajasthan.
+This majestic Hindu temple was constructed of chiseled Italian marble, this New Jersey Indian temple is a marvel in itself.
+One of the most attractive things about building the Akshardham Temple in New Jersey is that stone marble has been manufactured in Rajasthan for years.

 Radha Madhav Dham is one of the major Hindu temples and ashrams in the U.S. and is widely attracting hundreds of visitors every day to worship services, family festivals and devotional retreats, irrespective of religions.
-It is in the hills of southwest of Austin.
-Radha Madhav Dham is a primary part of the local community.
-It also collaborates with other organizations to provide charitable work and strengthen the bond among all religions.
+Located in the rolling hills southwest of Austin, Radha Madhav Dham is a primary part of the local community, collaborating with other organizations to provide charitable work and strengthen the bond among all religions.

-The construction of the temple was over in 1990 to maintain the devotional atmosphere in Vrindavan’s ancient ashrams.
+The Hindu Temple was established in 1990 to maintain the devotional atmosphere in Vrindavan’s ancient ashrams.
 This ashram spreads over 200 acres and also represents Braj’s holy land in India where Radha and Shree Krishna appeared 5,000 years ago.
 Radha Madhav Dham’s beauty is matchless.

 Arulmigu Sri Rajakaliamman Glass Temple is a beautiful Hindu Temple in Johor Bahru, Malaysia.
 It’s also one of the main tourist destinations.

 The gem crystal fixtures, the walls, dividers, and roofs are strikingly visible.
-The temple has 300,000 pieces of red, blue, yellow, green, purple and white glass.
-Along with Athma Lingam, there is a lotus for Lord Shiva, where people can pour rose water and can pray.
+The temple is painted with 300,000 pieces of red, blue, yellow, green, purple and white glass.
+Along with Athma Lingam, there is a lotus for Lord Shiva, where people can pour rose water and perform their prayers.

-On the left side, there are two large roof boards express a general message on society and also the human race.
+On the left side, there are two large roof boards designed exceptionally well to express a general message of society and also the human race.

-The Hindu Temple is a Shiva and Krishna Mandir and also is a place of worship for Hindus in Dubai, UAE.
-It serves the large Hindu community in the UAE.
-It is presently the only Hindu Temple in the UAE and has a two-sided prayer hall, one for Shiva and another one for Krishna.
+The Hindu Temple locally known as Shiva and Krishna Mandir is a place of worship for Hindus in Dubai, UAE.
+The temple serves the large Hindu community in the UAE, and is presently the only Hindu Temple in the UAE.
+The temple has a two-sided prayer hall, one for Shiva and another one for Krishna.
 Shirdi Sai Baba also has a third altar.

-It operates in partnership with Dubai’s Indian Consulate.
-People can worship and perform the rituals for the framed paintings everyday.
-The temple also conducts weddings.
+The temple operates in partnership with Dubai’s Indian Consulate.
+Daily worship is carried out for the framed paintings/posters.
+The temple also conducts wedding ceremonies.

 Midrand’s Madhya Kailash Temple is one of South Africa’s notable Hindu Temples.
-It also serves many worshippers around the world.
+It serves many worshippers around the world.
 Mainly, South African and Gauteng people visit the temple to fulfill their cultural and spiritual needs.
-The temple stands as the example, Thirai Kadal Odiyum, a Tamil proverb.
-Devotees who follow these rituals visit the temple to view the huge ceremonies here.
+The temple stands as Auvayar’s example, Thirai Kadal Odiyum, a Tamil maxim.
+Devotees who follow these rituals visit the temple to view the grand ceremonies here.

-The place is a powerhouse where many devotees can meet under one roof.
+This spiritual place is a powerhouse where many devotees can meet under one roof.
 Specific forms of cultural activities and prayers occur every day at the temple.
-And here, the public can easily attend these holy events.
+Without walls, the public can easily attend these holy events.
 People can visit Madhya Kailash Temple on their visit to Midrand.
-The entire environment is peaceful and relaxing so that one can experience inner peace.
+The environment is peaceful and relaxing so that one can experience inner peace.